 Moving to Dynamics 365 online is almost always a better move from a cost perspective.
 But the cost savings you’re likely to see could evaporate quickly if your online data storage costs skyrocket with huge amounts of non-essential data.

 It’s a related topic for another post — but let’s quickly mention that new D365 online users should probably take the time to rethink what kinds of files, attachments, and other items really fit into the “essential” category.
-Considering your CRM data migration and storage costs is a great incentive to take that seriously.
+Considering your Dynamics 365 data migration and storage costs is a great incentive to take that seriously.

 Cleaning Your CRM Data